-Many companies have been fortunate enough to be able to continue hiring over the last few months (us included), so we wanted to share some lessons we’ve learned about how to successfully manage one of the most difficult parts of a remote work environment: onboarding.
+We wanted to share some lessons we’ve learned about how to successfully manage one of the most difficult parts of a remote work environment: onboarding.
 Onboarding is the beginning of an employee’s journey with your company; a positive onboarding experience is integral to ensuring that you both start your journey together with your best feet forward.

 There are three crucial time periods to pay attention to in order to smoothly and effectively ramp up a new remote employee: before they start, their first day, and their first week.
 Let’s talk about what you can do during each of those times to help them get settled and integrated.